RMerl/asuswrt-merlin/README-merlin.txt

  * RT-AC68P
  * RT-AC87U
  * RT-AC3200

+Devices that are no longer officially supported (but forked builds might exist from other developers):
+ * RT-N16

 NOTE: all the "R" versions (for example RT-N66R) are the same as their "U" counterparts, they are just different packages aimed at large